feedmypixel/useful-stuff/README.md

 # Useful Stuff

-A collection of various learnt, taught and shown items discovered whilst on this coding journey.
+A collection of useful coding stuff

 ### Table of contents